PelionIoT/mbl-docs/Docs/develop_applications/troubleshooting.md

 * Use a device network stack.
 Note that this requires [removing the network namespace from the `config.json`](https://github.com/opencontainers/runtime-spec/blob/master/config-linux.md#namespaces).

-If yu need to extend other capabilities, see:
+If you need to extend other capabilities, see:

 * [Capability setting](https://github.com/opencontainers/runtime-spec/blob/master/config.md#linux-process)
 * [A list of `CAP_NET_*` settings] http://man7.org/linux/man-pages/man7/capabilities.7.html